devluxor/buzzle/DESIGN.md

-## An overview of the overall functioning of the application
+# An overview of the overall functioning of the application

 A Sinatra application is basically a collection of 'routes' or method/URL _patterns_ of HTTP requests sent from the client to the server, and the definition of the corresponding HTTP response to those requests; in other words, for every request with a path defined in a route or _pattern_, with a specified HTTP method, there is a code behavior and an HTTP response, defined inside each route block.

 For example, if we want the user to see the login page, we define a route with the HTTP method used to send that request to the server, `GET`.
 Then, we add a pattern with the desired URL path, `/login`, and we define a block that will contain the behavior that the server will carry out after a request with these characteristics.
 The return value of the block will determine, at least, the response body passed on to the HTTP client.
-In Buzzle, most of the time this will be a string containing HTML code defined in a `.erb` template, loaded by an `erb` method; it can also be a redirection to other pre-defined route:
+In Buzzle, most of the time this will be a string containing HTML code defined in a `.erb` template, loaded by an `erb` method; it can also be a redirection to another pre-defined route:

 ```ruby
 get '/login' do